luisyamagata/Courier-Zero-Point-Zero-A-Delivery-LifeSim-RPG/README.md

-# Courier Zero - a Fallout: New Vegas Fangame
+# Courier Zero point Zero - a Delivery-LifeSim RPG game
-A repostiory for a game for the itch.io - Accountability Jam: October 2025
+A repostiory for a game for the itch.io - Accountability Jam: November 2025

 # game concept
 You need to make some money fast.
 You have a Bicycle.
 There is a courier/delivery service on your city that takes almost anyone.
 You do deliveries and get involved in a conspiracy/corruption plot in your city.